Alkouille/douki/README.md

 * Idea inspired by the late project also named [douki](https://github.com/gilmoreg/douki)

 Please take a look at similar projects!

-    * [Taiga](https://taiga.moe) can update your Anilist and Myanimelist while watching anime with their app
+* [Taiga](https://taiga.moe) can update your Anilist and myanimelist while watching anime with their app
-    * [Malsync](https://malsync.moe) can update your Anilist, myanimelist, and others while watching anime on supported website.
+* [Malsync](https://malsync.moe) can update your Anilist, myanimelist, and others while watching anime on their supported website.